jrummell/facebooksteamachievements/SteamAchievements.Web/Documents/Help.md

 ![](http://www.fbsteamachievements.com/fbsa/canvas/content/images/achievements.png)

 Note that only achievements earned within the past two weeks will be displayed on the publish page.
 You may also see older achievements from games that you've played recently if the unlocked date wasn't recorded.
-See the [auto update page](AutoUpdate) for more information.

 ## View Your Achievements
 Click the View Achievements link under any game in the Games box to view your achievements.